XPlat-Apps/XPlat-Windows-APIs/README.md

 ## Hands on with XPlat
 Looking to get these components in your apps now?
 Well, you can get your hands on the components via NuGet.

+You can also see what's included in XPlat through our in progress [API docs](https://xplat.gitbook.io/docs/)!

 | Package | Version |
 | ------ | ------ |
 | XPlat.Core | [![NuGet](https://img.shields.io/nuget/v/XPlat.Core.svg)](https://www.nuget.org/packages/XPlat.Core/) |